top of page

 ✅ Click and collect option.

-🔴 Time and delivery picking is difficult on mobile.
+🔴 Time and delivery picking difficult on mobile.

 🔴 No order summary available through the checkout flow.